Rudhramadevi (film): Plot

 Years later, in a sporting event, Naga Devudu, the nephew of Murari and Hari Hara, fails to subdue a raging elephant.
-Murari and Hari Hara challenge Rudrama to defeat the elephant.
-Rudrama accepts, however she is unaware that Murari and Hari Hara have rigged the competition so no one can win.
-Despite this, Rudrama wins the challenge, making her adored by several princesses in the scene, including Muktamba (Nithya Menen).
+Murari and Hari Hara challenge Rudradeva to defeat the elephant.
+Rudradeva who was Rudrama accepts, however she is unaware that Murari and Hari Hara have rigged the competition so no one can win.
+Despite this, Rudrama wins the challenge, that adored the by several princesses in the scene, including Muktamba.Younger sister Ganapamba spoke to Muktamba and the others with pride and admiration about her brave elder brother, Rudradeva.

 Gona Ganna Reddy, one of Rudrama's playmates in childhood and who was then thrown out of the palace and is now called a traitor, shows up in the scene to confront Rudrama.
 Gona is now the leader of an opposition army, which has been a threat to Ganapati's position.
 He manages to escape when Ganapati's army tries to arrest him.
+On the day of the Koumudi festival, Muktamba, Anambika, and Ganapamba were joyfully celebrating with drinks.
+During their merriment, Anambika shared her affection for Ganna Reddy, while Muktamba confessed her fondness for Rudradeva.
+Unbeknownst to them, Rudradeva was secretly watching it all.
+Suddenly, he went into a hidden chamber, removed all his battle armor, and transformed into Rudrama.
+She longed to celebrate the femininity that lived within her.

+After the festival celebration, he happens to see her emerging from the river after a dip.
+Still caught in the thought of being Rudradeva, she absentmindedly calls him “friend,” only to suddenly realize that she is now Rudhrama.
+Embarrassed, she blushes deeply.
+From the very first moment he sees her, he feels drawn to her.
+But Rudhramaa teasingly pushes him into the river and walks away.

-Ganapati, unable to escape from the pressure from inside and outside his palace, decides to get Rudrama married to a princess, and he chooses Muktamba.
+Ganapati, unable to escape from the pressure from inside and outside his palace, decides to get Rudrama married to a princess as being Rudradeva, and he chooses Muktamba.
+Then Chalukya forgot Rudradeva’s royal duties and lost himself in love.
+Being Rudrama, in her graceful form, she shared his affection but told him she would marry him only after he fulfilled the duties.
+Then Chalukya said he would complete them and return to her, affectionately holding her nose.
+She responded with a teasing smile.
 On their wedding night, Rudrama, in order to protect her secret, tells Muktamba that she has taken a vow of celibacy until the kingdom is safe.
 The conversation is tapped by a spy of Murari and Hari Hara, and she tells it to the two, making the secret and the fame of the Ganapati's family in danger.